superfly/docs/reference/private-networking.html.md

 Examples of retrieving this information are in the [fly-examples/privatenet](https://github.com/fly-apps/privatenet) repository.

-## Flycast Private Load Balancing
+## Flycast - Private Load Balancing

-Fly apps may accept traffic on a special "Flycast" private IPv6 address.
-This traffic is routed through the Fly proxy - like [public traffic](/docs/reference/services/#anycast) - arriving in the geographically closest region with active VMs.
-Traffic is also load-balanced across live app VMs.
+Flycast offers the same [geographically-aware load balancing](http://localhost:4567/docs/reference/load-balancing/) as the public Fly proxy while restricting traffic to private networks.

+Use this feature under the following circumstances:

+* Your app can't use DNS
-This feature might be useful in case your code can't use DNS, or you're using 3rd party software like a database that doesn't support round-robin DNS entries.
+* You're using 3rd party software, like a database, that doesn't support round-robin DNS entries
+* Your want to limit access to specific ports/services in your app from other Fly organizations
+* You private service needs advanced proxy features like TLS termination or proxy protocol support

+The general flow for setting this up is:

+1. Allocate a private IPv6 address on one of your Fly organization networks
+2. Expose services in your app's fly.toml `[services]` block
+3. Deploy your app
+4. Access the services on the private IP from the target organization network

+Flycast IP have no associated DNS entry.

+**Note: If you have a public IP address assigned to your app, services in fly.toml will be exposed to the public internet.
+Verify this with `fly ips list`.**

-To assign a Flycast IP to your app:
+### Assigning a Flycast address

+By default, the Flycast IP is allocated on app's parent organization network.

 ```cmd
  fly ips allocate-v6 --private